barty777/barty777.github.io/about.md

 ## Free time
 <p>I'm a very busy and serious man who has no time for fooling around...</p>
 <p>...
 Well, I lied.
-Of course I have my free time and I try to use it in a best
+Of course, I have my free time and I try to use it in a best
 possible way.
 Or at least this is how I define "best possible way".
 This time is reserved for movies, reading, pointless Web browsing, hanging out with my friends, gym and every other thing an average student would do in his free time.